- Bryan Singer

 - Release Date

 Everyone’s asked the hypothetical question: What would the world be like today if someone had assassinated Adolf Hilter in 1944?
-Several attempts were made on Hitler’s life, but obviously, none achieved success.
+Several attempts were made on Hitler’s life, but obviously, none of these missions were successful.
 The fact remains, he lived to create the most appalling legacy of any historical figure.
-And so how does Valkyrie, Bryan Singer’s new film about the greatest failed plot to assassinate Hitler, expect to absorb its audience in thrills and suspense when we already know the outcome?
+And so, how does Valkyrie, Bryan Singer’s new film about the greatest failed plot to assassinate Hitler, expect to absorb its audience in thrills and suspense when we already know the outcome?

 The plot begins when Colonel Claus von Stauffenberg (Tom Cruise) returns from a lost campaign in northern Africa to join and lead an enduring group scheming behind closed doors to reclaim “Sacred Germany” back from Hitler’s Nazis.
 The plan includes reformatting an existing military contingency plan called “Valkyrie” to manipulate the reserve army into detaining Hitler’s SS, while Stauffenberg takes out the Fuehrer, and Stauffenberg’s men replace the Nazi government.
 After they’ve assumed power, they’ll surrender to the rest of Europe and pray for mercy.